emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

 - [ ] No live rewind
 - [ ] Ad insertion / interstitials
 - [ ] Audio ducking
-- [ ] Accessibility of the standard AV player
+- [ ] Accessibility of the standard AV player / VideoPlayer?